-If you are an expert in investing, have the time needed to do regular research, and have the discipline to stick to an investing methodology objectively, then you can do your own investing.
+If you are an expert in investing, have the time needed to conduct regular research, and have the discipline to adhere to an investing methodology objectively, you can do your own investing.

 The robo advice industry is still nascent.
 We are still in the early-days of this industry, even though this industry has been evolving since last 10 years.